nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - The given `DATE`, `START_TIME` and `END_TIME` cannot be a time in the past.
 - The given `START_TIME` must be before the given `END_TIME`.
 - If the meeting is added successfully, it will automatically be sorted by date and time with the earliest meeting at the top of the list.
-- All dates are to be in the format `yyyy-MM-dd`. i.e. 2023-10-05 for 5th Oct 2023
+- All dates are to be in the format `yyyy-MM-dd`. i.e. 2023-10-05 for 5th Oct 2023.
-- All time are to be in the format `HHmm`. i.e. 1400 for 2pm
+- All time are to be in the format `HHmm`. i.e. 1400 for 2pm.
+- If the given `START_TIME` and `END_TIME` are not given, the default values are `0000` and `2359` respectively.

 Example:
 * `add_event m/FumbleLog meeting d/2023-10-05 s/1500 e/1700 n/Ken g/CS2103T g/CS2101`